By Terry Trucco

 The renovation, devised by interiors architect Lauren Rottet, is one of the most elegant, and disciplined, visual statements I’ve ever seen at a hotel.
 The Surrey sports a sophisticated wardrobe of black, white and gray, leavened by dashes of chocolate brown — chic, understated hues that complement the hotel’s chic, understated Upper East Side locale and are soothing to boot.

 By New York standards, the 190-room Surrey is a small hotel, and there’s minimal public space.
-The fetching lobby, outfitted with a silvery velvet sofa and club chairs, reminded me of the good china used for special occasions – you can alight while awaiting a friend, but you don’t settle in with the Sunday papers.
+The fetching lobby, outfitted with a silvery velvet sofa and club chairs, reminds me of the good china used for special occasions – you can alight while awaiting a friend, but you don’t settle in with the Sunday papers.
 I didn’t care since I felt like I’d walked into a glamorous, black-and-white Horst photo upon entering.
 The Art Deco vibe is palpable.

 Staffers were friendly, eager to please and less formal than at some Upper East Side establishments.
 (Too informal at check-in — I waited, ahem, until the attendant had finished a chat with a friend).